-Bobwhite quail hunting has long been a favorite outdoor pursuit on Fort Liberty.
-In the past few years, hunter trips have averaged about 850 per season, and they harvest a little over 500 birds.
-The first step toward successful quail hunting on Fort Liberty is learning to identify areas that have just the right mix of ground cover, escape cover, and food resources.
-The key to a successful hunt is a good bird dog or two.
+The first step toward successful quail hunting on Fort Bragg is learning to identify the areas that have just the right mix of ground cover, escape cover and food resources.
+The second and key step to a successful hunt is a good to excellent bird dog or two.
+Fort Bragg’s quail are heavily pressured by hunters as well as intensive military training.
+Coveys and single birds are hard to get pointed – let alone shot.

-Quail Call Counts - Past studies on Fort Liberty indicated a correlation between hunter success and summer whistling cock counts done in June and July.
-Each year biologists and QU volunteers conduct bobwhite whistle counts along specific routes across large areas of the installation.
+Quail Call Counts - Past studies on Fort Bragg indicated a correlation between hunter success and summer whistling cock counts done in June and July.
+Each year biologists and volunteers conduct bobwhite whistle counts along specific routes across large areas of the installation.
 The data are then analyzed and used to determine trends in the quail population.
 Significant downward trends in one or more small game management area may justify closing, or limiting bird hunting for the upcoming season.
 The practice of closing areas has been shown to help the quail population rebound as early as the next season in the closed areas.

 Quail Age Study – Each year, biologists ask hunters to voluntarily record the date and submit one fully feathered wing from each bird they harvest during the season for age analysis.
 Throughout the entire season, each quail can quickly be identified as an adult (hatched the previous year), or juvenile (hatched in the summer).
 If a juvenile bird is less than 5 months (150 days) old, an examination of molting primary flight feathers can be used to determine exactly how many days old the quail is, and this information can be used to determine the date that particular bird was hatched.
 Age structure of the birds harvested during the season is a very reliable indicator of how good the hatch was, and this coupled with call count and other data is used to make management decisions.
 In a year with a good hatch, 90% of the birds harvested will be juveniles.
 If a large enough number of juveniles is collected, a clearer indication of temporal arrangement of hatch peaks can be ascertained.
 Some years there are 3 peaks in the hatch; typically July, August, and September.